codeclou/java-junit-xml-merger/README.md

 ### Usage

-With folder `reports` containing multiple `*.xml` files in junit-xml format.
+With folder `src/test/resources/` containing multiple `*.xml` files in junit-xml format.
-A combined result will be written to `junit-all.xml`
+A combined result will be written to `output.xml`.
+The Suite name will be `My Suite`.

 ```
 # INSTALL